WindyVG-Starter/Future_Map/TheTester.0.3.md

 ## Testures
-### I added doorframe pattern differently than the walls, my intent is to hint the player that this is another direction, and it will catch the player's attention.
+### I used a different pattern for the frame around the door than for the surrounding walls.
+The intention is to subtly signal to the player that the doorframe is another possible direction.
+By contrasting the textures, the doorway becomes more visually distinct and is more likely to draw the player’s attention.
 [https://github.com/WindyVG-Starter/Future_Map/blob/main/Doorframe.png?raw=true](https://raw.githubusercontent.com/WindyVG-Starter/Future_Map/refs/heads/main/Doorframe.png)

 ## Light
-### The light isn't just for lightening but to give the sense of safely.
-Players will spawn by a light, to slowly let them realize what environment my map is going to be.
-The light hallway can also fit for drawing player's attention, when escaping or exploring.
+### The lighting in my map is designed not to just give some brightness to the dark environment, but also to create a feeling of safety.
+Players spawn near a light source so they can gradually become familiar with the environment and understanding atmosphere of the map when they further continue.
+Additionally, the lit hallway serves as a visual guide, grabbing player’s attention during exploration or fighting.
 [file:///C:/Users/Owner/Pictures/Light.png](https://raw.githubusercontent.com/WindyVG-Starter/Future_Map/refs/heads/main/Light.png)